ilya-zlobintsev/LACT/README.md

 - Debian/Ubuntu/Derivatives: Download a .deb from [releases](https://github.com/ilya-zlobintsev/LACT/releases/).

   It is only available on Debian 12+ and Ubuntu 22.04+ as older versions don't ship gtk4.
-- Fedora: an rpm is available in [releases](https://github.com/ilya-zlobintsev/LACT/releases/).
+- Fedora: an RPM is available in [releases](https://github.com/ilya-zlobintsev/LACT/releases/).
 - Gentoo: Available in [GURU](https://github.com/gentoo/guru/tree/master/sys-apps/lact).
+- OpenSUSE: an RPM is available in [releases](https://github.com/ilya-zlobintsev/LACT/releases/).

+  Only tumbleweed is supported as leap does not have the required dependencies in the repos.
 - NixOS: There is a package available on the [unstable channel](https://search.nixos.org/packages?channel=unstable&from=0&size=50&sort=relevance&type=packages&query=lact)
 - Otherwise, build from source.